-- 4.11.c.4.a.
-Fellows must be assigned to an HIV clinic for a period of at least 12 months.
-(Detail) - 4.11.d.
-The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
-(Core)
+- 4.11.a.
+The program must be structured to provide clinical experiences in each of the 24 months of the educational program. ^(Core) - 4.11.b.
+Fellows must attend an outpatient clinic weekly to provide follow-up care for patients. ^(Core) - 4.11.b.1.
+Each fellow must see four to eight patients per week, including patients being evaluated before or after clinical cardiac electrophysiology procedures. ^(Core) - 4.11.c.
+The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty. ^(Core)

 Subspecialty-Specific Background and Intent: The requirements acknowledge that in addition to providing fellows with broad foundational educational experiences in the subspecialty, additional educational experiences will take into account future career plans.
-The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experience.
-The Review Committee does not specify the amount of time devoted to such experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.
+The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.

-4.11.e.
-Required Didactic Experience

-The educational program must include didactic instruction based on the core knowledge content in the subspecialty area.
-(Core)
+4.11.d.
+Required Didactic Experience The educational program must include didactic instruction based on the core knowledge content in the subspecialty area. ^(Core)